Topics Map > Miscellaneous > Security

 What is phishing?

-- Avoid opening attachments or clicking on any links until you know for a fact that this is a legitimate email.
+- Do not open attachments or click on any links until you know for a fact that this is a legitimate email.

-- Avoid forwarding the questionable email to others asking them if they think it is a phishing email.
+- Do not forward the questionable email to others asking them if they think it is a phishing email.

-- If there are URLs or hyperlinks, hover the cursor over them, but DO NOT click on it.
+- If there are URLs or hyperlinks, hover the cursor over them, but DO NOT click on them.
 Your email client will display the actual URL destination.
 If the URL doesn’t match the site it claims to be sending you to, do not click on it.
 For detailed information on this topic, please see Learn How to Recognize and Report Phishing (Source: it.wisc.edu).

 - Phishing emails can embed malicious code behind an image that will automatically download.
-Thus, configure you email client to NOT display any images without asking first.
+Thus, configure your email client to NOT display any images without asking first.